International Women’s Day: An Interview with Laurie Shakur

 What sets a truly successful business apart is not only having diversity but giving all diverse groups a voice – to create a culture of inclusion.

 Having diversity is “table stakes,” by that I mean diversity is fundamental.
-Smart and healthy organizations have representation from all dimensions of diversity – gender, race and age to experience, ideas and beliefs.
+Smart and healthy organisations have representation from all dimensions of diversity – gender, race and age to experience, ideas and beliefs.
 This should be true for the people we hire, and the customers we work with.

 Enabling a culture of inclusion means more than having diversity, it means leveraging diversity as a tool across our business to make us stronger.
 It’s knowing that having diversity represented in our culture and our strategy positions us to be more innovative and disruptive in our industry and leads to employees being more motivated and passionate about our business.